Sadie Sider-Echenberg: Club career

 Sider-Echenberg trained with PSV, Hoffenheim and Racing Louisville FC before eventually signing with Le Havre AC in 2023.

 In March 2023, she played with Le Havre AC in the Division 1 Féminine, making her league debut against Paris Saint-Germain coming on in the 76th minute.

 In April 2023, Sider-Echenberg scored her first goal for Le Havre AC against FC Fleury 91 making the score 1–1 in the 86th minute.
 She became the youngest goal scorer in the Division 1 Féminine in the club's history.

+Sider-Echenebrg signed a two year contract with Damallsvenskan side Kristianstads DFF on the 23rd January 2026.

 International career

 Youth

 She was 18 years old when she made her debut in the Canadian youth program in 2022 when she was called into the Canada U20 team training camp.

+Futsal

+Sider-Echenberg represented the Canada women's national futsal team in May 2025 as they made history in winning the 2025 CONCACAF W Futsal Championship to qualify for the FIFA Futsal Women's World Cup.